weaveworks-experiments/flux-classic/site/prometheus.md

-Flux has a two-part integration with [Prometheus](https://github.com/prometheus/prometheus): firstly, the Flux daemon `fluxd` exposes metrics that Prometheus can scrape; and secondly, the web dashboard will query those metrics to populate its charts and gauges.
+Flux has a two-part integration with [Prometheus](https://github.com/prometheus/prometheus): firstly, the Flux daemon `fluxd` exposes metrics that Prometheus can scrape; and secondly, the web dashboard queries those metrics to populate its charts and gauges.

 ## Exposing stats to Prometheus from fluxd

-Prometheus needs some way discover all of the hosts running fluxd, so that it can probe them for metrics.
-The docker image `weaveworks/flux-prometheus-etcd` provides a Prometheus server that is customized to automatically discover `fluxd` instances via etcd.
+Prometheus needs a way to discover all of the hosts running fluxd, so that it can probe them for metrics.
+The Docker image `weaveworks/flux-prometheus-etcd` provides a Prometheus server that is customized to automatically discover `fluxd` instances via etcd.
 You don't need to supply any options to `fluxd` to enable the integration